Postgraduate Frequently Asked Questions

 I am enrolled in the Media Practice Program, and would like some advice about which units of study will best suit my interests.

-Please contact Dr Fiona Martin, Postgraduate Coursework Coordinator
+Please contact Dr Fiona Giles, Postgraduate Coursework Coordinator

 Does your program include an internship?